 - Not the best for serious shedders

 If you’re looking for a versatile brush that’s perfect for both long and short haired cats, this one might be a good choice.
-Because of its versatile design and the fact that it’s the right size for cats, dogs, and other pets, this double-sided brush is popular in multiple pet households.
+Because of its versatile design and the fact that it’s the right size for cats, dogs, and other pets, this one-sided brush is popular in multiple pet households.

 Customer reviews indicate that the brush has a gentle touch and is comfortable in the hand.